mgsoft123/learningaws/README.md

 or locally invoke :-
 sls invoke local -f hello

+sls logs local -f hello -t
+t(ail) see logs as they happen good for debugging

-sls invoke local -f hello -t
+sls invoke local -f hello

 t(ail) see logs as they happen good for debugging